-Peninsula College’s general education requirements for the Direct Transfer Agreement (DTA) Associate degrees conform to the guidelines of the Washington Intercollege Relations Commission (ICRC) for direct transfer of Associate degree credits.
+Peninsula College’s general education requirements for the Direct Transfer Agreement (DTA) associate degrees conform to the guidelines of the Washington Intercollege Relations Commission (ICRC) for direct transfer of associate degree credits.
 Washington colleges and universities also accept these guidelines or have separate agreements with Peninsula College to grant junior status and waive their own general education requirements for students entering with the Associate in Arts degree.
 Major related programs based on the direct transfer agreement (DTA) follow the statewide agreement and share the same benefits.

 To meet requirements for these degrees at Peninsula College you must complete a minimum of 90 credits, with a specified number of credits distributed among communications, distribution, and quantitative skills courses.
 A cumulative grade point average of 2.0 or above is required.

 The distribution requirement is based upon the premise that a significant portion of undergraduate education should be characterized by a broad survey of human knowledge.